 - BI 5395 Thesis Proposal: This course serves as the initial step in formulating a research topic, methodology, bibliography, and research proposal.
 The student will also be required to submit a draft of chapter one of the thesis, which includes a review of literature.
 Upon approval by the student's thesis committee, the student will receive a letter grade (A, B, or C).
 An "A" or a "B" grade allows the student to move forward with BI 5396.
 A grade of "C" indicates that the student has not produced a viable research topic.
 Should the thesis committee determine that the research topic is viable, but needs one more semester for development, the committee may have the Director enter a grade of "Incomplete Satisfactory" (IS) for one semester only.
 If no acceptable project is developed at the end of a second semesters of work, the committee shall advise the student to enroll for 3 more hours to complete the 6 hours of electives required for the non-thesis option.
 Specific instructions from the committee regarding the development of the proposal are in accordance with The KGST Thesis Preparation Manual. - BI 5396 Thesis- Research and Writing: This course presupposes BI 5395 and serves as the completion of the thesis process.
 Upon the successful completion of BI 5396, which requires approval by the student's thesis committee (a grade of either A or B), the student will write draft chapters of the thesis.
 Redrafting is allowed.
 Students may continue research and drafting of various chapters of the thesis for up to four semesters.
 In order to take an additional semester for research a student must petition the thesis committee, and receive approval from them and from the KGST faculty.
-If granted approval to continue research for another semester the student must at that time request that the director enter a grade of "Incomplete Satisfactory" (IS) for BI 5396 for the current semester.
-Once the final draft of the thesis is approved the student and the director set a date for the thesis defense.
+If granted approval to continue research for another semester the student must at that time request that the Director enter a grade of "Incomplete Satisfactory" (IS) for BI 5396 for the current semester.
+Once the final draft of the thesis is approved the student and the Director set the date for the thesis defense.
 The successful defense of the thesis results in the passing of this class and the completion of all requirements for this degree.
-The thesis will be graded "pass with minor modifications," "pass with major modifications" or "fail" with specific instructions from the committee regarding the continuance of the thesis, in accordance with The KGST Thesis Preparation Manual.
+The thesis will be graded (1) Acceptable: "An essentially sound thesis/dissertation with a strong defense, but there may be certain minor typographical and/or stylistic corrections that require some editing and/or elaboration; makes an original contribution to scholarship"; (2) Satisfactory: "An essentially sound thesis/dissertation with a strong defense from the student, but with a section or sections requiring considerable editing or significant additional elaboration; makes an original contribution to scholarship"; (3) Unsatisfactory: "A rewritten or new thesis/dissertation may be submitted no earlier than a year later from this defense date; the original thesis/dissertation committee must approve such revision"; (4) Unacceptable: "No provision for resubmission," in accordance with The KGST Thesis/Dissertation Preparation Manual.